Roma-V/FullStackOpen/README.md

 Ex.
 6.1-6.2\
 [unicafe-redux](part6/unicafe-redux)\
 The frontend part of the unicafe offers three buttens to provide feedback, one more to reset it as well as shows the feedback collected so far.\
 Ex.
-6.3-6.8\
+6.3-6.12\
 [redux-anecdotes](part6/redux-anecdotes)\
 The frontend app that shows various anecdotes.
+The app utilizes Redux library to store an array of anecdotes, filter query and notification text.
+It consists of the following components (from top to bottom):\
+* An initially hidden notification.
+Upon addition of a new anecdote or voting for a one the notification appears for 5 seconds.
+* A text filter that queries for content of anecdotes and results in showing only matching ones.
-In the top there is a from for adding new anecdotes.
-The list follows.
+* A from for adding new anecdotes.
+* A list of all anecdotes in the store.
 A button is provided to vote for each anecdote.
 Anecdotes are sorted by vote number.